-WHO warns of "accelerating" pandemic, expects Olympics decision soon
+WHO warns of 'accelerating' pandemic, expects Olympics decision soon

 “Asking people to stay at home and other social distancing measures are an important way of slowing down the spread of the virus and buying time, but they are defensive measures,” he said.

-“To win we need to attack the virus with aggressive and targeted tactics - testing every suspect case, isolating and caring for every confirmed cases and tracing and quarantining every close contact.”
+“To win we need to attack the virus with aggressive and targeted tactics: testing every suspect case, isolating and caring for every confirmed case and tracing and quarantining every close contact.”

+Tedros, citing “alarming reports” of large numbers of infections among health workers around the world, said he would urge leaders of the Group of 20 countries this week to boost production of protective gear and avoid export bans.

+The Group of 20, is a forum for the world’s 19 largest advanced and emerging economies, including the European Union, which Tedros said accounted for more than 80 percent of global gross domestic product (GDP).
+It is presided over by Saudi Arabia this year.

-Asked about the 2020 Olympics due to be held in Tokyo, Mike Ryan, head of WHO’s emergencies program, said the WHO was feeding into deliberations by the International Olympic Committee, the Japanese government and the Tokyo 2020 Committee.
+Ryan, asked about the Tokyo 2020 Olympics, said the WHO was feeding into deliberations by the International Olympic Committee, the Japanese government and the Tokyo 2020 Committee.

-Australia and Canada have already said they are withdrawing from the 2020 Games and organizers are facing increasing pressure to postpone them first time in their 124-year modern history.
+Australia and Canada have already said they are withdrawing from the 2020 Games and organisers are facing increasing pressure to postpone them for the first time in their 124-year modern history.

 “I believe a decision will be made very soon,” Ryan said.